ShohanurRahmanShohan/Text-to-Speech-Reader/README.md

 ------------

 1. Ensure that you have Python 3 installed on your computer.
-2. pip install -r requirements.txt ( if its not working than)
+2. pip install -r requirements.txt
-2. Install the following dependencies:
+2. Or, You can Install the following dependencies manually :
     -   gtts
     -   pygame
     -   pyautogui